AlessioCasco/automerge/README.md

   * Full control of private repositories.
 * `owner`: Owner of the repos where we want to check the pull requests.
 * `github_user`: Github user that owns the `access_token`.
-* `repos`: list of repos that you want to check pull requests from (note that they all need to be under the same owner).
+* `repos`: list of repo names that you want to check pull requests from (note that they all need to be under the same owner).
   * ie `https://github.com/Owner/repo/`
-* `prefixes`: Prefixes that Automerge uses to filter the pull requests you want to check from all the others.
+* `prefixes`: Prefixes that Automerge uses to filter the pull requests it has to consider.
+This uses the `startswith` function so regex are not supported (yet #10).
+  * Basically what you set in the [prefix](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#commit-message) option for dependabot or the equivalent option [commitMessagePrefix](https://docs.renovatebot.com/configuration-options/#commitmessageprefix) for renovate

+## GitHub Config
+### Branch protection
+If you [Require status checks from Atlantis to pass before merging](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) on your [Branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule), make sure that the atlantis ones are set to `atlantis/plan` only.
+Automerge will never apply anything (for now) so having an `atlantis/apply` check set as required will break the ability for automerge to merge pull requests.
+This because automerge does not `bypass branch protections`.
+Before merging any pull request it waits that all checks are green.

+### Codeowners
+Since the GitHub user leveraged by Automerge has to be able to comment, approve and merge pull requests, depending on your GitHub configs it may be required to add such a user in the [codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file and also as writer for the repository.

-## Use
+## Usage
 ### Options
 ```bash
 options: